This article will help you:

 This article will outline the steps of building and analyzing predictions.

 NOTE: Be sure to check out our other articles on predictions—Predictions: use Amplitude's AI to help maximize lift and Use predictions in your campaigns.

 Build a prediction

-To build a prediction in Amplitude, follow these steps:
+To build a prediction in Amplitude Audiences, follow these steps:

-- In Recommend, click Predictions in the left rail.
+- In Amplitude Audiences, click Predictions in the left rail.
 Then click + Create Prediction.